Factual Background

 Contact Feldstein Family Law Group, P.C. for Legal Advice and Advocacy

-If you are caught up in an intense family law dispute concerning issues of child custody and international child abduction, you should reach out to an experienced family law attorney from Feldstein Law Group, P.C.
+If you are caught up in an intense family law dispute concerning issues of child custody and international child abduction, you should reach out to an experienced family law lawyer from Feldstein Law Group, P.C.
 Our attorneys are dedicated to protecting your legal rights and preserving the best interests of you and your children.

 Please call us at (905) 581-7222 or contact us onlineand set up a free in-office consultation with one of our lawyers to explore your legal rights and options.